ray-project/kuberay/docs/guidance/rayStartParams.md

 ### Options Exclusive to the Head Pod

-- `--dashboard-host`: Host for the dashboard server, either `localhost` (127.0.0.1) or `0.0.0.0` (all interfaces).
+- `--dashboard-host`: Host for the dashboard server, either `localhost` (127.0.0.1) or `0.0.0.0`.
+The latter setting exposes the Ray dashboard outside the Ray cluster, which is required when [ingress](https://github.com/ray-project/kuberay/blob/master/docs/guidance/ingress.md) is utilized for Ray cluster access.
-The default value for both Ray and KubeRay 0.5.0 is `localhost`, however, for versions of KubeRay after 0.5.0, the default value will be `0.0.0.0`.
+The default value for both Ray and KubeRay 0.5.0 is `localhost`.
+Please note that this will change for versions of KubeRay later than 0.5.0, where the default setting will be `0.0.0.0`.

 - `--no-monitor`: This option disables the monitor and autoscaler in the **user's container**.
 It will be automatically set when [autoscaling](https://github.com/ray-project/kuberay/blob/master/docs/guidance/autoscaler.md) is enabled.
 The autoscaling feature introduces the autoscaler as a sidecar container within the head pod, thereby obviating the need for a monitor and autoscaler in the **user's container**.
 See [PR #13505](https://github.com/ray-project/ray/pull/13505) for more details.
 Modification is not recommended.